Use the following steps to download and install Arm Compiler and Libraries package, which includes:

 Contact Arm support if you need more help or advice about the type of license you require.

-Download the Arm Compiler for HPC package from the Arm Allinea Studio downloads page.
+Download the Arm Compiler for Linux package from the Arm Allinea Studio downloads page.

 Extract the downloaded package: